 Home visits take place twice per week during two 23-week cycles, for a minimum of 46 weeks (92 visits total).
 Services are provided to children between the ages of 16 months and 4 years old.
 Children typically enter the program at 2 years old and exit as they transition to pre-K or a Head Start center-based program.

-ParentChild+’s target population includes the following:
+ParentChild+’s service population includes the following:

 - Families experiencing language or literacy barriers